Dave Sharma: 2019 election

 Sharma was again pre-selected to run as the Liberal candidate for Wentworth at the 2019 Australian federal election, and was successful in winning the seat from Phelps with 51.31% of the TCP vote.

 Sharma is a member of the Moderate/Modern Liberal faction of the Liberal Party.

 On 10 February 2020, Sharma moved a bipartisan motion in the House of Representatives with Labor MP Josh Burns calling for the immediate extradition of alleged pedophile Malka Leifer from Israel, having developed an interest in the case during his term as Australia's ambassador to Israel.
 Australia had first issued an extradition request in 2014 after Leifer had fled to Israel in 2008 following allegations that she had raped and abused students while serving as Principal of the orthodox Adass Israel School.
 Leifer's legal representatives argued that she was medically unfit to travel thereby delaying the extradition process for many years however in September 2020 the Supreme Court of Israel ruled that Leifer was fit to stand trial.
 Leifer was extradited to Australia on 25 January 2021.

-On International Women's Day 2021, Sharma was criticised for handing out flowers to women while the Morrison Government faced ongoing scrutiny over how it had handled allegations of rape and sexual misconduct by government ministers and staffers.
+On International Women's Day 2021, Sharma was criticised for handing out flowers to women while the Morrison government faced ongoing scrutiny over how it had handled allegations of rape and sexual misconduct by government ministers and staffers.
 The gesture was seen by some as "failing to read the room", and was held up as evidence of the government being out of touch on women's rights issues.

+Sharma was criticised for allegations of insider trading, where it is alleged he bought shares of Qantas before it was announced they would receive a rescue package and also for purchasing shares of CSL before they were awarded the tender for production of the AstraZeneca Covid 19 Vaccine.

 On 26 October 2021, Prime Minister Morrison announced that the Australian Government would commit to a net-zero emissions target by 2050, effectively ending a decade long political impasse on the issue.
 In the months leading up to this announcement, Sharma made several media appearances making the case for Australia to adopt a net-zero target.
 Sharma was named in media reports as one of several moderates within the Liberal Party agitating for the Government to commit to a such target by 2050.

-On 10 February 2022, Sharma crossed the floor with four other Liberal MPs to include protection for transgender students in the government's modifications to the Sex Discrimination Act.
+Although he didn't want to be the casting vote, Sharma crossed the floor on 10 February 2022 to vote to include protection for transgender students in the government's modifications to the Sex Discrimination Act after three other Liberal MPs had already committed to rebelling, guaranteeing the amendment's success.